 - We have devised and constructed a sophisticated code to invert light and radial velocity curves simultaneously and reconstruct the stellar photosphere including spot and facular regions, dubbed StarSim (now in version 2.0).
 StarSim 2.0 considers surface inhomogeneities in the form of (dark) starspots and (bright) faculae, takes into account limb darkening (or brightening in the case of faculae), and includes time-variable effects such as differential rotation and active region evolution.
 In the case of radial velocities, it includes full modelling of line profile changes (bisector spatial variability and convective blueshift).
 StarSim 2.0 is able to reproduce to good precision the simultaneous measurements of photometry and radial velocity of active stars and we can reconstruct the surface map of a star, showing active regions.
 The applications of StarSim 2.0 are various: correction of radial velocity time series, correction of photometric time series, simultaneous use of visible and near-infrared radial velocities, investigation of the chromatic Rossiter-McLaughlin effect, etc. We are working on such applications.

 This research bears directly on various instruments and space missions, which are aimed at discovering terrestrial (potentially habitable) planets and measuring their atmospheric properties.
-We use our precise stellar modelling to maximize the scientific output from the CARMENES instrument, the CHEOPS mission, the PLATO mission and the ARIEL mission.
+We use our precise stellar modelling to maximise the scientific output from the CARMENES instrument, the CHEOPS mission, the PLATO mission and the ARIEL mission.